phac-nml/irida-next/docs-site/docs/user/organization/groups/bot-accounts/manage-bot-accounts.md

 1. From the left sidebar, select **Groups** and find your group.
 2. From the left sidebar, select **Members**.
-3. On the right hand side of the row for the bot account membership you want to remove, click the `ellipsis` and select **Remove** from the dropdown.
+3. On the right hand side of the row for the bot account membership you want to remove, click the **Remove** link.
 4. Confirm that you would like to remove the bot account membership by clicking the **Confirm** button.